- 1912-1956 (Creation)

 Immediate source of acquisition or transfer

-Donated with materials from the Estates of Greta Kraus Dentay and Elizabeth Benson Dentay (nee Guy) (A2020-09 and A2020-10).
+Donated with materials from the Estate of Elizabeth Benson Dentay (nee Guy) in 2015.
+Subsequent accruals from the Estates of Greta Kraus Dentay and Elizabeth Benson Dentay (nee Guy) in 2020 (A2020-09 and A2020-10).
 When these materials came into the possession of Greta Kraus and Elizabeth Benson-Guy is unknown.

 Content and structure area